alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-8-ruling-women-wearing-brassiere.md

 group1: true
 locale: en
 lang: en
-excerpt: "Wearing a brassiere defines women's breasts and makes them a source of temptation, and as such, they are not permitted to wear them in front of non-Mahram men "
+summary: "Wearing a brassiere defines women's breasts and makes them a source of temptation, and as such, they are not permitted to wear them in front of non-Mahram men "
 ---

 ### Question: